Best Checking Accounts of 2024 | NYT Bestseller’s Top Picks

 - Service members also receive payments a day early

 They unfortunately do charge a 1% foreign transaction fee.
 USAA has physical branches in West Point, Colorado Springs, San Antonio, and Annapolis.
 Generally, you can easily find checking accounts where you are better than USAA.
-However, it may be an appealing option to people already doing a lot of business with USAA and need to keep all their accounts in one place.
+However, it may be an appealing option to people already doing a lot of business with USAA and that need to keep all their accounts in one place.
 For instance, they have one of the best car insurances.

 A checking account refers to a specific bank account that allows you to withdraw quickly and deposit the money required for your daily transactions.
 The transactions may include depositing a received check, taking out money using your debit card, or setting up direct deposits for your paychecks.

-They are among the most liquid bank accounts meaning that they allow you to access your money quickly.
+They are among the most liquid bank accounts, meaning that they allow you to access your money quickly.
 Although they allow for unlimited withdrawals and deposits, some have daily maximum limits, depending on the bank you use.

 The primary purpose of checking accounts is to hold money in a safe place in the short term so you can easily access it when you need to cover different expenses.

 Various studies indicate that millions of people do not have checking accounts.
-Many people have developed general distrust for banking institutions after the 2008 financial crisis.
+Many people have developed a general distrust for banking institutions after the 2008 financial crisis.
 But having a checking account makes life a lot easier.
 Here are some of the reasons why you should have a checking account.

 - A checking account allows you to get paid quickly.
 With many people living from paycheck to paycheck, getting paid on time is a priority.
-Having a checking account allows your employer to set up direct deposits, so you get the money deposited directly into your account without any extra fees or time.
+Having a checking account allows your employer to set up direct deposits so you get the money deposited directly into your account without any extra fees or time.
 In addition, you gain access to the funds immediately when they get into your account.